Spain: Police raid home of suspect in church machete attacks

-ALGECIRAS, Spain (AP) — Police in Spain on Thursday raided the home of a man who is suspected of carrying out machete attacks at two churches that left one person dead and a priest seriously injured.
+ALGECIRAS, Spain (AP) — Spanish police on Thursday raided the home of a Moroccan man arrested the previous night after allegedly killing a man with a machete and severely injuring a priest in attacks on two Catholic churches in the southern city of Algeciras.

-Officers searched the as-yet unnamed suspect's home to “determine the nature, terrorist or otherwise,” of the Wednesday night attacks in the city of Algeciras, Spanish Interior Minister Fernando Grande-Marlaska said.
+Police are still investigating the motive of the assault, but a National Court judge is investigating it as a possible act of terrorism.
+The suspect is believed to have acted alone.

-The detained man had no prior criminal record, and investigators do not think anyone else was involved, Grande-Marlaska said.
-The Interior Ministry said the suspect was still being questioned, and had been under a deportation order since June last year.
+Officers searched the as-yet unnamed suspect's home to “determine the nature, terrorist or otherwise,” of the alleged crime, Spanish Interior Minister Fernando Grande-Marlaska said.

-The twin attacks by a single assailant have shaken the city, located near the southern tip of Spain across from a bay from Gibraltar.
-Witnesses said that during the second attack, a machete-wielding man jumped on the altar of a church before chasing a victim into a city square and inflicting mortal wounds.
+The suspect is a Moroccan citizen with no prior criminal record “either in Spain or any other country,” the interior ministry said.
+Grande-Marlaska added that investigators do not think anyone else was involved.
+The suspect had been under a deportation order since June last year due to his unauthorized migrant status in Spain.

-The Interior Ministry said the man killed in the attack was a sacristan, an individual who prepares Mass, at the Church of Nuestra Señora de La Palma, while a priest was wounded earlier at the Paris of San Isidro church.
+The attacks have shaken the city, located near the southern tip of Spain across a bay from Gibraltar.
+Witnesses said that in the second attack a machete-wielding assailant jumped on the altar of a church before chasing a wounded man into a city square and killing him.

-Algeciras is a multicultural port city and the first point of arrival for many boats from North Africa, putting it at the center of Spanish debates on irregular migration.
-The violent acts at the churches may inflame social tensions stoked by the far right in an election year, which is vying to win more local and national offices, as well as to form governing coalitions with the center-right Popular Party.
+The ministry said the dead man was a sacristan, an individual who prepares Mass, at the Church of Nuestra Señora de La Palma, while the priest was wounded earlier at the San Isidro church.

-Algeciras town hall said the slain sacristan was named Diego Valencia, and it identified the wounded priest as Antonio Rodríguez.
+The Algeciras town hall identified the sacristan as Diego Valencia and the wounded priest as Antonio Rodríguez.

 The parish priest for Nuestra Señora de La Palma, the Rev. Juan José Marina, told Spanish media he thinks he was the attacker’s intended target.